Guides

 mins to read

 Embedded iPaaS (integration platform-as-a-service) solutions, also known as embedded integration platforms, enable B2B SaaS companies to ship and maintain the native integrations their customers need significantly faster.
+Essentially, engineering teams would use an embedded iPaaS to build integrations that feel like native product features for their application.

 However, before we get into more details about the different features and capabilities of embedded iPaaS solutions and how your team may benefit from using one, we need to take a step back and cover the overarching iPaaS category.